mdda/mdda.github.io/_posts/OSS/2015-06-08-brother-multifunction-printer.md

 ---
 {% include JB/setup %}

-This is a (somewhat grey and ugly printer/scanner) that I picked up recently at a "PC Show" at Singapore Expo.
+This is a (somewhat grey and ugly printer/scanner) that I picked up recently at a ["PC Show" at Singapore Expo](http://itfairsg.com/pcshow2015/brother-printers-laser-inkjet-colour-led-mfc-hl-dcp-mfc-price-list-flyer-brochure-15024/).

+For an effective price that was less than S$200 (~U$150), this is a pretty decent deal, particularly since it came with a 2600-page toner, and a hand-trolley to carry it back home with...

 ### Downloads from Brother site